 The National Technician Development Centre was established in 2017 by the Higher Education Funding Council for England, (now the Office for Students), to provide expertise and tools to the higher education (HE) and related sectors to create a sustainable future for technical staff and services.
 In addition, this includes increasing the visibility and recognition of technical staff nationally.

 Hosted by the University of Sheffield, the NTDC brings expertise and tools to support the development of formal technical career pathways and embed these strategies within institutions, to develop and modernise individual technical skill sets and identify future skill gaps and provide appropriate training and development opportunities.

-The NTDC is a not-for-profit organisation and is co-funded by the University of Sheffield and Office for Students, providing guidance and advice freely.
+The NTDC is a not-for-profit organisation, providing guidance and advice freely.
+Delivery of specific services are fee based and organisations can benefit from being a Partner Affiliate.
 Delivery of specific services are fee based and organisations can benefit from being a Partner Affiliate.